Massage Therapy Programs in Fort Wayne

 Individuals in Fort Wayne, IN, who are interested in learning massage therapy will find a single school within the city limits offering such training.
 Discover the coursework topics and focus areas in the institution's programs, and be sure to look over the table of stats to get additional details on financial aid, costs and more.

-- Located about four miles from downtown Fort Wayne, Ivy Tech Community College offers both an associate's degree and a certificate in massage therapy.
+- Located about three miles from downtown Fort Wayne, Ivy Tech Community College offers both an associate's degree and a technical certificate in massage therapy.
 The college is the largest community college system in the U.S. recognized under a single accreditation.
-Its massage therapy programs prepare graduates for national certification as massage therapists and entry-level employment in this field.
+Its massage therapy programs prepare graduates to take the certification exam and gain entry-level employment in this field.

 Explore details about Ivy Tech Community College to help you find out if it's a good fit for your goals.
 This table includes facts and figures on campus setting, retention rates and more.